 Durability of materials

 DIY Panel Solar Cooker

 A panel cooker can generate up to 265 degrees Fahrenheit.
-Panel cooking, like box cooking, is slow cooking, roughly twice the time as required for conventional stove-top recipes: Cook rice in 2.25 hours; potatoes in 2.5 hours.
+Panel cooking, like box cooking, is slow cooking, roughly twice the time as required for conventional stove-top recipes.
+Cook rice in 2.25 hours; potatoes in 2.5 hours.

-Build a cardboard panel cooker using a box cutter, foil and tape or liquid adhesive; a handsaw for wooden sides, hacksaw if metal; tools to affix the hinged lid.
+Build a cardboard panel cooker using a box cutter, foil and tape or liquid adhesive; a handsaw for wooden sides, hacksaw if metal; and tools to affix the hinged lid.
 You can design a panel cooker so it can fold in on itself, making it portable and easy to store.